XDjackieXD/OpenRadio/README.md

 ## Current status
 * Lasers check if they have an opponent via regular entities (currently visible for debugging.
 1 entity per second).
-* I need better textures for the two laser tubes (Laser item tier 2 and 3).
+* I need better textures for the two laser tubes (Laser item tier 2 and 3) and recipes for all three laser tiers.
 * Basic AE2 integration is working